 We've all attended run of the mill children's birthday parties—heck, we've all thrown them.
 The party package at your local kids' gym is as low-stress as it gets, and pizza and a scavenger hunt in your backyard are time-tested favorites.
 Still, you don't have to be Martha Stewart (or have her budget) to plan something a little more memorable.

-Remember the days before kids' birthday parties became big-budget galas?
+Remember the days before kids' birthday parties became so complicated?
 Why not throw an old-fashioned party for your little birthday girl or boy?
-Search out classic party games like "Pin the Tail on the Donkey" or get everyone in a circle for "wonderball."
+Search out classic party games like scavenger hunts, "Sardine Hide and Seek," or get everyone in a circle for "Musical Chairs."

 Of course, if you have that much room in your yard, you might want to host a garden party.
 Let the kids run through the sprinkler, dig in the dirt, and spill as much paint and glitter as they like while they decorate earthenware pots.
 They can fill them with soil and plant a seed to take home as a memento of the party.
 The cake?
 Any flavor your child likes, iced with chocolate, topped with crumbled chocolate cookie dirt, gummy worms, and candied violets.

-If you're in the mood to host a stylish do but are short on space, steer away from the chains that sell generic party packages.
-Only you can say what your little one would most love – a skating party at the local ice rink?
-A tour of the fire station?
-An arts afternoon at a ceramics studio?
-When you use your imagination, it's easy to plan parties that are frugal and fabulous!true
+If you're in the mood to host a stylish do out of the house, steer away from the chains that sell generic party packages.
+Find an option that promises unique memories and favors for each guest, like Build-A-Bear Workshops.
+Your birthday boy or girl will have a blast creating a special friend to take home at the end of the day—and so will the rest of the guests!
+Only you can say what your little one would most love.
+When you use your imagination, it's easy to plan parties that are fun and fabulous!